hyper1101/iris-flowers-ML-project/README.md

 Practice data exploration, preprocessing, and model training

-Learn how to evaluate a classification model
+Learn how to evaluate a classification model using KNN:K-Nearest Neighbor Algorithm